jacobdensford/jacobdensford.com/fell/creating-a-character.md

 d6|Motivation
 :--|---
-1|I seek wealth to pay off their family's debts.
+1|I seek wealth to pay off my family's debts.
 2|I strive for perfection in function and form.
 3|I want to visit every city at least once.
 4|I seek revenge for the death of my sibling.